pointtonull/algorithms/README.md

         2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.

-I did a recursive implementation of the most efficient algorithm.
-Which is marginally less efficient but way easier to read.
+I added a stress test case fixture to ensure compliance in large arrays.

 Solution:
 - [tests](tests/test__after_the_rain.py)